-- 8. (1) An annual bonus or a thirteenth cheque, equal to a staff member's monthly basic salary, is payable to the staff member at the end of his or her birthday month. - (2) An annual bonus is only payable to a permanent staff member. - (3) Pro-rata bonus will be paid to employees during their probation period (12months). - (4) An annual bonus received by a staff member is taxable but pension may not be subtracted from the bonus. - (5) The chief executive officer does not qualify for an annual bonus where he or she receives a performance bonus in terms of the conditions of service.
+8. (1) An annual bonus or a thirteenth cheque, equal to a staff member's monthly basic gross salary, is payable to the staff member at the end of his or her birthday month.

+(2) An annual bonus is only payable to a permanent staff member.

+(3) An annual bonus received by a staff member is taxable but pension may not be subtracted from the bonus.

+(4) The chief executive officer does not qualify for an annual bonus where he or she receives a performance bonus in terms of his or her conditions of service.